MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-version-storage-for-your-organization.md

 Take an example of a file where 500 versions were created in May, June, and July.
 Let’s compare the versions available under each version limits:

-- **Manual Limits: 500 major versions with expiration of 60 days:** No more than 500 versions are stored and any version older than 60 days will also be deleted.
-On this file, all versions will eventually be deleted as the versions age.
+- **Manual Limits: 500 major versions with expiration of 60 days:** No more than 500 versions are stored and any version older than 60 days are also be deleted.
+On this file, all versions are eventually deleted as the versions age.

-- **Manual Limits: 500 major versions with no limits:** All versions within the count limit of 500 will continue to be stored.
+- **Manual Limits: 500 major versions with no limits:** All versions within the count limit of 500 continues to be stored.

 - **Automatic limits: Under automatic settings** intermittent older versions are trimmed over time resulting in 96% version storage reduction in a 6-month period compared to count limits.
-Users will always have access to a set of versions even when there's no new file edit activity.
+Users always have access to a set of versions even when there's no new file edit activity.

 :::image type="content" source="media/version-history/automatic-setting-version-storage.png" alt-text="automatic setting":::